tw00/CarND-Advanced-Lane-Lines/README.md

 142             cut_x    = 2*offset_x + Lane_W;
 ```

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
 To check for parallelity an additional yellow line is given.
 My approach is a little bit different from the approach showed in class, as it tries to calculate correct image proportions for the birdseye view.
-This is useful because pixel distances in the warped image can be converted to real world distances using a factor of 5 px/ft.
+This is useful because pixel distances in the warped image can be converted to real world distances using a factor of 5 px/ft and 50 px/ft.

 ```python